Lebanese astrophotographers aim for the stars

 There are plenty of astrophotographers operating across the Gulf nations and North Africa, says Hajjar.

-And Azar, a software engineer by day, admits that more remote parts of Syria, Jordan, Saudi Arabia and Egypt have "darker skies" than Lebanon.
+And Azar, who manages software projects by day, admits that more remote parts of Syria, Jordan, Saudi Arabia and Egypt have "darker skies" than Lebanon.

 But Lebanon, they agree, has a unique mix of factors that make it an appealing astrophotography destination.